SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 ## Cookiecutter

 We are in this course going to use the tool [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/README.html), which is tool for creating projects from *project templates*.
-A project template is in short just an overall structure of how you want your folders, files etc. to be organised from the beginning.
+A project template is in short just an overall structure of how you want your folders, files etc. to be organized from the beginning.
 For this course we are going to be using a custom [MLOps template](https://github.com/SkafteNicki/mlops_template).
-The template is essentially a fork of the [cookiecutter data science template](https://github.com/drivendata/cookiecutter-data-science) template that has been used for a couple of years in the course, but specialized a bit more towards MLOps instead of general data science.
+The template is essentially a fork of the [cookiecutter data science template](https://github.com/drivendata/cookiecutter-data-science) that has been used for a couple of years in the course, but specialized a bit more towards MLOps instead of general data science.

 We are not going to argue that this template is better than every other template, we are just focusing on that it is a **standardized** way of creating project structures for machine learning projects.
 By standardized we mean that if two